• Skip to primary navigation

 How to Reheat:

 To reheat, microwave for 30 seconds, stir, and repeat until pasta is warmed through.
-Alternatively, you could reheat in a pan over the stove, but you may need to add 1-2 tablespoon of water or a drizzle of olive oil.
+Alternatively, you could reheat in a pan over the stove, but you may need to add 1-2 tbsp of water or a drizzle of olive oil.

 a fork with a piece of farfalle pasta with tomato ricotta sauce